 - Anti-spasmodic: use in a tea to reduce coughing, or try it topically to treat muscle spasms.

-- Clove used in topical cream may help prevent premature ejaculation.
+- Sex: Clove used in topical cream may help prevent premature ejaculation.

-- One clove study found that a daily dose of cloves lowered cholesterol while improving insulin performance.
-This study showed that the daily cloves reduced overall glucose, triglycerides, and LDL (“lousy”) cholesterol levels.
+- Heart Health: One clove study found that a daily dose of cloves lowered cholesterol while improving insulin performance.
+This study showed that the daily cloves reduced overall glucose, triglycerides, and LDL cholesterol levels.
 It also inhibits lipid peroxidation, which promotes heart disease.

-- During the Han dynasty, you could only speak to the Emporer after managing your breath by chewing on clove.
+- Bad breath & odors: During the Han dynasty, you could only speak to the Emporer after managing your breath by chewing on clove.
 In Medieval times, cloves effectively masked the odor of improperly preserved foods.

 - To evaluate its freshness, squeeze the clove with fingers; it will release oils when fresh.
 Alternatively, drop a few cloves into water.
 Good ones will float vertically, while older cloves will sink or float on their sides.

-- Cloves can be added to classic sweets, like pumpkin pie, oatmeal cookies and applesauce.
+- Add cloves to classic sweet recipes, like pumpkin pie, oatmeal cookies and applesauce.
+(Try classic beverages with cloves here, or holiday food recipes with cloves here.)
 They are traditionally used in combination with other herbs to flavor meats, stews, marinades or pickles.

-- In this post on Spices Your Oatmeal Craves, I provide my magic blend of several spices, including cloves, so that you can easily shake it over cereal, yogurt, cookies and more.
+- Add to your daily foods: In this post on Spices Your Oatmeal Craves, I provide my magic blend of several spices, including cloves, so that you can easily shake it over cereal, yogurt and more.
+It’s a delicious and healing blend!

-- It is an essential ingredient in garam masala (an Indian classic), Chinese five-spice (a Chinese staple spice), and in the mulling spices for apple cider.
+- Use in spice blends: It is an essential ingredient in garam masala (an Indian classic), Chinese five-spice (a Chinese staple spice), and in the mulling spices for apple cider.

-- Use a coffee grinder to grind whole cloves just before combining with other spices (for freshest flavor).
+- Grind at home: Use a coffee grinder (that’s dedicated just for grinding spices!) to grind whole cloves just before combining with other spices (for freshest flavor).

 A home remedy using clove and cinnamon topically to reduce pain is provided by David Grotto, RD, LDN, in his book “101 Foods That Could Save Your Life”: